Orchestras and choirs

 - We recommend that orchestra operators pay special attention to hand hygiene by washing/disinfecting hands between different instruments.
 The orchestrator must have sufficient time to work (e.g. stage construction) without the presence of others.
 We recommend that, while in close contact with the players, the organiser wears a mouth-nose mask, visor or breath protector.
 Please note that the use of protective equipment is decided on a case-by-case basis on the basis of the employer’s risk assessment.

-- We recommend that members of the orchestra or choir be placed at safety intervals of 1 to 2 meters, taking into account the possible need for additional distance due to the air currents resulting from wind instruments or singing.
+- We recommend that members of the orchestra or choir be placed at safety intervals, taking into account the possible need for additional distance due to the air currents resulting from wind instruments or singing.
 Anti-aerosol plexiglass can be used if necessary.

 - There is little research on infection caused by singing, but the risk is higher, as the airways can emit a lot of drops in the immediate environment.

-- We recommend that the conductor stands at a distance of 2 m from the players.
-If this is not possible, both the conductor and the nearest players can use a mouth-nose mask, visor or other protective device.
+- We recommend that the conductor stands at a sufficient distance from the players.
 We recommend that the same guide be applied to choir conductors.

 - We recommend collecting condensed water from wind players either with disposable cloths or in a personal container.
 The wind player puts his or her cloth in a closed rubbish bin or empties and cleanses the condensed water container himself or herself.